VanTamNguyen/Java-Backend/security.md

 # Security

 ### 0. Asymmetric (public key) encryption and digital signatures
+    ``` java
-First, note that, here I just provide an abstraction about public key encryption to understand something (concepts) below.
+    First, note that, here I just provide an abstraction about public key encryption to understand something (concepts) below (like JSON Web Token).
 To fully understand this topic I will study *cryptography* in another github repository (course).

+    Asymmetric encryption is based on a pair of public/private key.
+Unlike symmetric encrytion there is only one key and both sides must keep it secret.
+    ```

+#### 0.1 Public key encryption
+* Let say that Alice wants to send some messages to Bob and she does not want anybody can read them except Bob.
+Bob will generate a *pair of public/private key*.
+Bob gives *public key* to Alice and keep *private key* secret.
+Now Alice is going to use *public key* to encrypt the message and send it to Bob.
+Bob will use *private key* to decrypt Alice's message.
+And only Bob can do that.

+#### 0.2 Digital signatures

 ### 1. Cookie-based vs token-based authentication
 ![cookie-token](images/cookie-token-auth.png)